tobiasgf/sample_storage/README.md

 Raw_reads|the directory for the raw fastq reads and demultiplexed reads (both needs downloading), as well as datafile necessary for the demultiplexing
 Ressources|contains some external ressources for the habitat classification as well as reference datasets for the taxonomic annotation
-Tables|output tables for publication Taxonomic_assignments| contains info and tables related to the taxonomic annotation of reads.
+Tables|output tables for publication Taxonomic_assignments| contains info and tables related to the taxonomic annotation of reads ENA_submission|files associated with the preparation and upload of reads to ENA

 The following scripts are used in the listed order to do the analyses, statistics and plotting of the study